legacysurvey/legacysurvey/pages/dr6/files.rst

 :math:`30 * 10^{((25.04 - 22.5) / 2.5)} = 311.3`
 counts.

-DR6 zero points were originally calculated with a cut-off date of late June 2017.
-CCDs that used these zero points are in the *90prime-g* *90prime-r* and *mosaic-z* files.
-A new set of PSF-normalized zero points were computed for `MZLS`_ images taken from late June 2017 up to the end of September.
+DR6 zero points were originally calculated with a cut-off date of late June, 2017.
+CCDs that used these zero points are in the *90prime-g*, *90prime-r* and *mosaic-z* files.
+A new set of PSF-normalized zero points were computed for `MZLS`_ images taken from late June, 2017 up to the end of September, 2017.
 These are included in the *dr6plus* file.

 .. _`BASS`: ../../bass
 .. _`MzLS`: ../../mzls